ccctbb/Samsung_Analysis/CodeBook.md

 ```

 labels
+---
   measurements of various telemetric data from the smart phone, in 3-dimensions. (see features.txt)

-variable labeled test are from a subset of volunteers as a control group. variable labeled with train are
+>variable labeled test are from a subset of volunteers as a control group.
-volunteers participating in the training study.
+>variable labeled with train are volunteers participating in the training study.
 ```sh
 subject = volunteers numbered 1 thru 30
   y = activity 1 thru 6